 Tennis Tactics and Strategies Make A Difference

 Every tennis ball that is hit is different.
 Different spin.
 Different speed.
 Different bounces.
-Different height and heaviness.
+Different heights and heaviness.
 And, every tennis match is different.

 For this reason, you need to be able to use different approaches for every match or even set within a match you play.
-Strategy and tactics are topics discussed by a coach with advanced players who have already learned technique, can rally, and are ready to start competing in the face of changing situations.
+Tennis strategy for singles and tactics are topics discussed by a coach with advanced players who have already learned technique, can rally and are ready to start competing in the face of changing situations.

-This blog will provide you with insights about strategy & tactics, what they are, and how to best use them during a match.
+This blog will provide you with insights about tennis strategy for singles, & tactics for tennis, what they are, and how to best use them during a match.

 The bias that the harder you hit, the better is a myth.
 Some players progressively hit every ball harder than the previous one, thinking that strength will earn them the point, but this is not always the case.
 Hitting every ball harder and harder close to your maximum power increases the chances of making an unforced error because of the risk you are taking playing low percentage tennis, and, secondly, reduces your capability to maintain high energy levels throughout the match.

-Here is a brief example of a simple strategy and high percentage tennis that could turn around your success rate: focus on playing on your opponent's weakest shot.
+Here is a brief example of a simple tennis strategy for singles and high percentage tennis that could turn around your success rate: focus on playing on your opponent's weakest shot.

 Statistically, the forehand is the player's favorite and strongest shot, making the backhand the weakest shot even though there are always exceptions to the rule.